ghackebeil/pybnb/doc/getting_started/index.rst

 Terminating a Solve Early
 -------------------------

-A solve that is launched without the use `mpiexec` can be terminated at any point by entering `Ctrl-C` (sending the process a `SIGINT` signal).
+A solve that is launched without the use of `mpiexec` can be terminated at any point by entering `Ctrl-C` (sending the process a `SIGINT` signal).
 If the signal is successfully received, the solver will attempt to gracefully stop the